gilbarbara/colorizr/README.md

 ```

 **textColor(input: string): string**
-_get a constrasted color to use with text_
+_get a contrasting color to use with the text_

 ```typescript
 import { textColor } from 'colorizr';